Pain & Injury Clinic, Spalding

 Seeing a physiotherapist will often result in exercise and lifestyle advice around movement and health; physiotherapy in general and NHS physiotherapy in particular is moving towards a more "hands off" approach and focusing on movement and strength.

-At State 11, we've found that traditional Swedish massage and even sports massage, while pleasant, is slow to treat back pain, resulting in clients needing multiple appointments before they see a noticeable difference.
-This was unacceptable to us, so we treat back pain using RAPID NeuroFascial Reset, a revolutionary, hands-on, manual therapy technique from Canada.
-We're one of only a handful of RAPID NeuroFascial Reset Specialists in the UK.
-Where suitable, we may also use cupping, Instrument Assisted Soft Tissue Mobilisation, and taping to help even more.
+At State 11 in Spalding, we've found that traditional Swedish Massage or even sports massage, while pleasant, is slow to treat back pain, resulting in clients needing multiple appointments before they feel a noticeable difference.
+This was unacceptable to us, so we treat back pain using RAPID NeuroFascial Reset, a revolutionary hands-on, manual therapy technique from Canada.
+We're proud to be one of a handful of clinics in the UK that have RAPID NeuroFascial Reset Specialist status.
+Where suitable, we may also use cupping, instrument assisted soft tissue mobilisation, and taping to help even more.